Complete Guide to the Endocannabinoid System

 Clinical endocannabinoid deficiency (CED) is a theory posited by Dr. Ethan Russo.
-Russo explains how many (but not necessarily all) medical conditions coincide with shortages or a dysregulation of the production, metabolism, and amount of endocannabinoids, or a change in the state or condition of cannabinoid receptors.
+Russo explains how many (but not necessarily all) medical conditions coincide with shortages, a dysregulation of the production, metabolism, and amount of endocannabinoids, or a change in the state or condition of cannabinoid receptors.

 This disruption or deficit can come from an injury, infection, an event that triggers long-term inflammatory responses, or genetic dysfunction.
-Research has connected many medical conditions with a CED, including fibromyalgia, migraine, and irritable bowel disorders (IBDs).
-Chronic pain, insomnia, anxiety, and depression may also be interlinked symptoms with CED at its root.
+Research has connected many medical conditions with a CED, including fibromyalgia, migraines, and irritable bowel disorders (IBDs).
+Chronic pain, insomnia, anxiety, and depression may also be linked to CED.

-Furthermore, autoimmune disorders can cause widespread inflammation in the body, and cannabinoids may help reduce this inflammation.
+Furthermore, autoimmune disorders can cause widespread inflammation, and cannabinoids may help reduce this inflammation.
 Dravet and Lennox-Gastaut syndromes (two types of epilepsy) could arise due to the lack of genetic coding for a specific cannabinoid that helps regulate calcium and sodium ions.

 In theory, one could have an overabundance of cannabinoids as well.
 A patient named Jo Cameron reportedly lacked the genetic code to produce the enzyme FAAH.
 This resulted in an overload of anandamide in her system, meaning she hardly felt any pain or anxiety.
-In general, it is best to have neither deficiencies nor excesses in the ECS, and balance is the key.
+It is best to have neither deficiencies nor excesses in the ECS; balance is the key.